madmickstar/polo_trader/README.md

 using the last trade's sell and buy prices, with the addition of the exchange's worst case fees added
 * From the breakeven ratio, the trading ratio/threshold is calculated.
 The user controls the trading threshold by defining a trading factor which is added to the breakeven ratio.
-* The script then uses the exchange's order books for both sell and buy crypto pairs to calculates the price required to fill the sale units and the estimated purchase units.
-These prices are then used to calculate the current trading ratio which the script uses to monitoring
+* The script then uses the exchange's order books for both sell and buy crypto pairs to calculate the price required to fill the sale units and the estimated purchase units.
+These prices are then used to calculate the current trading ratio which the script uses for monitoring
-* When the current trading ratio matches the desired trading threshold, the script initiates a sell and
-then a buy of the trading crypto pairs
+* When the current trading ratio matches the desired trading threshold, the script initiates a sell and then a buy of the trading crypto pairs